thephez/dash-user-docs/docs/core/api-ref/core-api-ref-remote-procedure-calls.md

     "id": "foo"
 }
 ```

-[block:callout]
-{
-  "type": "info",
+> 📘
+>
-  "body": "Note: In order to minimize its size, the raw JSON response from Dash Core doesn't include any extraneous whitespace characters."
+> Note: In order to minimize its size, the raw JSON response from Dash Core doesn't include any extraneous whitespace characters.
-}
-[/block]

 Here whitespace has been added to make the object more readable. `dash-cli` also transforms the raw response to make it more human-readable.
 It:

 - Adds whitespace indentation to JSON objects